Skip to main content

 Wildlife, Shells, and Thomas Edison’s Laboratory

-It changed the course of capital punishment in America
+It changed the course of capital punishment in America.

 Capitalism sometimes operates in unexpected ways and turns up in unexpected places.
 It can even be involved in what has been, legally, a monopoly of the state since the time of King Henry II—capital punishment.

 The great democratic art form got off to a very rocky start.
-People simply didn’t want to crowd into a dark room to look at a flickering light, and it took nearly twenty years for Americans and motion pictures to embrace each other.
+People simply didn’t want to crowd into a dark room to look at a flickering light, and it took nearly 20 years for Americans and motion pictures to embrace each other.

 On July 5, 1896, the Los Angeles Times greeted the imminent arrival of Thomas Alva Edison’s moving-picture projector with enormous enthusiasm: “The vitascope is coming to town.

-For two hundred years the United States patent system has defined what is an invention and protected, enriched, and befuddled inventors.
+For 200 years, the United States patent system has protected, enriched, and befuddled inventors.
 As a tool of corporate growth in a global economy, it is now more important than ever.

 In a decision of far-reaching significance, a federal circuit court in 1985 ruled that the Eastman Kodak Company had infringed the instant-camera patents held by Polaroid.

-The men and women who labored in the ghostly light of the great screen to make the music that accompanied silent movies were as much a part of the show as Lillian Gish or Douglas Fairbanks
+The men and women who labored in the ghostly light of the great screen to make the music that accompanied silent movies were as much a part of the show as Lillian Gish or Douglas Fairbanks.

-If I ever kill anyone,” D. W. Griffith once exclaimed, “it won’t be an actor but a musician.”
+If I ever kill anyone,” D. W. Griffith once exclaimed, “it won’t be an actor, but a musician.”
 He had been arguing with Joseph Carl Breil, his collaborator on the score for The Birth of a Nation.

 What happened when the richest man in America decided to collect one of everything